cryptodotis/crypto.is-docs/md/interact/index.md

 ### Fund Anonymity Servers

-To donate funds to The Crypto Project, or to find information to donat to the various supported projects, check out [Contributing Money][2]
+To donate funds to The Crypto Project, or to find information to donate to the various supported projects, check out [Contributing Money][2]

    [2]: http://crypto.is/interact/money/

 ### Contribute Servers, Shares and Bandwidth

-One of the best ways to help out anonymity projects is to setup and run a server yourself.
-The Crypto Projects aims to create a master set of tutorials and guides for all who are looking to setup servers.
+One of the best ways to help out anonymity projects is to set up and run a server yourself.
+The Crypto Projects aims to create a master set of tutorials and guides for all who are looking to set up servers.
 Check out [Contributing Goods][3] to find links to more information on how you can help.

    [3]: http://crypto.is/interact/goods/